professor/balancing-power-imbalances-workshop/README.md

 We will break into groups of four to discuss each story.
 During discussion and dialogue, we'd like to process what we just heard.

 If you have experienced these situations, you may need time to sort through your experience.
 You can choose how much to share.
-We want this to be a safe place where we are listening without judgement.
+We want this to be a safe place where we are listening without judgment.

-If you have experienced these situations, you may need time to sort through your experience.
-You can choose how much to share.
-We want this to be a safe place where we are listening without judgement.
+If you have not experienced these situations, you may need time to process what you are hearing.

 ## Entire Room Debrief